uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/collaborative_call_once_func.rst

 Example
 -------

-The following example sketches a class in which the "Lazy initialization" pattern is implemented on the field "cachedProperty"
+The following example shows a class in which the "Lazy initialization" pattern is implemented on the "cachedProperty" field.

 .. code:: cpp